lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 If the check is done and the seed and the expandedKey are not consistent, the recipient MUST reject the private key as malformed.

+The seed consistency check consists of regenerating the expanded form from the seed via `ML-KEM.KeyGen_internal(d,z)` (algorithm 16) using the first 32 octets as *d* and the remaining 32 octets as *z* and ensuring it is bytewise equal to the value presented in the private key.

 # Security Considerations